suffolklibraries/lgc/content/collections/events/friends-around-the-table-23-02.md

     content:
       -
         type: text
+        marks:
+          -
+            type: bold
-        text: 'In this session of Friends Around the Table explore nature and crafts. ' -
+        text: 'In this week''s Friends Around the Table explore Woodbridge with Jon Tyler on a short nature walk and crafting session. '
+  -
     type: paragraph
     content: